 Emergencies do happen and they can be for many different reasons.
 So it’s good to know what your preferences are, if you do require an emergency c-section.
 You may not have a choice in some things in a situation like this but it is still ideal to, understand what’s going to happen, even if you have no choices in it.
 Anesthesia is one of the things to look into.
 Find out what the side effects are and how you will recover, will you be able to breastfeed right away.
 Can you take pictures; who can accompany you?
 Ask lots of questions of your health care facility.
 Can baby go straight to your chest for skin to skin contact?
 Request in your birth plan all the things you have learnt about and either do or do not want to happen.

 Read up on Vacuum and forceps delivery and put your thoughts in your birth plan.
 Do you prefer one over the other.

-It is VERY IMPORTANT to research delayed cord clamping.
+It is important to research delayed cord clamping when preparing for labour.
 I’ve seen some close calls and I believe that delaying the clamping of the umbilical cord is of very high importance to the outcome of a struggling baby.

 While your pregnant it is wise to “Google” anything that comes to your attention about birth or baby.
 Keep a notebook on what you discover and birth the way you want to, informed and ready for anything.